 Guided tours or self-guided tours available

-Pan for gold, keep what you find (using crushed rock and natural gold).
+Pan for gold, keep what you find (using crushed rock and natural, local gold).

 Screen for gemstones: keep what you find.
 The types of rock will be changing early 2013.